robby-latourette/Portfolio/Arcade Machine/README.md

 For the exterior, I chose Sugar Pine and Sapele, and for the parts I was painting, I just used MDF.
 Building the cabinet itself took about 85% of the total build time.

-For the internals, as previously mentioned, a Raspberry Pi 3b is the brain behind the machine.
+For the internals, a Raspberry Pi 3b running RetroPi OS is the brain behind the machine.
 Along with that, I have 2 sets of a joystick + 8 buttons for the controls allowing 2 player functionality for games that support it.
 The screen is a computer monitor, and the speakers I took out of an old pair of a computer speakers that I then connected to an audio amplifier.